FAA Finds Contractors Unintentionally Caused System Outage

 "The FAA made the necessary repairs to the system and has taken steps to make the NOTAM system more resilient.
 The agency is acting quickly to adopt any other lessons learned in our efforts to ensure the continuing robustness of the nation's air traffic control system," the statement continued.

-The agency had to temporarily suspend all domestic flight departures earlier this month as it worked to fix its NOTAM system, which caused mass delays and cancelations.
+The agency had to temporarily suspend all domestic flight departures earlier this month as it worked to fix its NOTAM system, which caused mass delays and cancellations.

 © 2023 Newsmax.
 All rights reserved.